Wild Atlantic Way Cork

 Vagabonds Hostel in Belfast.
 Photo: Northern Ireland Tourism.

-If you want to stay the night in Belfast there are plenty of options.
+If you want to stay the night in Belfast there are plenty of options in the form of hotels and hostels.

 irelandonabudget.com